 11 Cool Sales Tools for IT Staffing Sales Professionals

 What is that old saying from our friend Alec Baldwin, "Always Be Closing?"
 Yes, sales is about the art of closing.
 But you know what, getting to the "closing" takes more than simply executing on a random series of events.
 It requires some well thought out planning.
 And fortunately there are some fantastic sales tools for you to take advantage of.
-Here are some of my favorite sales tools.
+Here are some of my favorite sales enablement tools, all of which should be part of your overall sales enablement strategy.

 11 Cool Sales Tools for IT Staffing Sales Professionals.
 Great sales tools designed to help make salespeople more productive.
 Let me know what you think!